 Explore BC with your EV

 British Columbia’s Cariboo Chilcotin Coast is a wild, uncrowded, and vast region full of epic scenery and unmatched adventure, but did you know that you can explore these roads less travelled entirely with an Electric Vehicle (EV)?
 Thanks to the average range of new EVs being around 440 km (273 mi) and BC’s increasing push for more electric car charging stations, gone are the days when EV travelling was limited to the city.
-With over 15 charging stations, taking a road trip in an electric car through the Cariboo Chilcotin Coast has never been more possible.
-Come take an environmentally-friendly drive for yourself and discover how this place truly is a “Land Without Limits.”
+With a growing network of fast-charging stations and EV-ready accommodations, taking a road trip, taking a road trip in an electric car through the Cariboo Chilcotin Coast has never been more possible.
+You will see BC Hydro charging stations throughout the region.
+Our electricity comes from clean, renewable hydropower; so take a trip that is virtually emissions-free and discover how this place truly is a Land Without Limits.

 THE CARIBOO GOLD RUSH TRAIL & SOUTH CHILCOTIN